 If workers are injured at work, their medical bills and some portion of any lost wages should be covered by workers' compensation in their state.
 Workers' compensation is a state-run system where covered employers are either self-insured or buy insurance to provide workers benefits.
+In Florida and Puerto Rico, almost all employers are required to carry workers' compensation insurance coverage.
+In Texas, it is not required for employers to carry workers' compensation insurance (though many employers do).
+Therefore, in Texas, if an employer has not elected to obtain workers' compensation insurance, workers will need to consult with an attorney and get compensation by suing the employer.
 Contact a local worker center for help in finding a workers' compensation attorney.

-The workers' compensation statutes may also prohibit retaliation or discrimination for filing a workers' compensation claim.
+The workers' compensation statutes in Texas, Florida, and Puerto Rico prohibit retaliation or discrimination for filing a workers' compensation claim.
 Additionally, OSHA protects injured workers' right to report an injury to their employer.
 If a worker is retaliated against for filing for workers' compensation, file a discrimination complaint with the local workers' compensation board and an OSHA complaint immediately upon learning of the retaliation (see above information).
 See additional resources for a link to state workers' compensation laws and administration.